top of page

 Why parents are so important

-Parents are a very important influence on their teen's decisions about relationships and sex.
-When parents communicate frequently and openly, teenage children feel closer to them and more able to communicate.
+Parents are a very important influence on their teen's decisions, how they think and whether they feel able to get more information.
+When parents communicate frequently and openly, teenage children feel closer to them and more able to talk about things they're unsure about.

-Talking about relationships and sex shouldn’t happen as a one-off “sit down talk”.
-By regularly talking about RSE topics at home you will help to take away some of the stigma by making it part of the everyday.
+When it comes to relationships and sex, education shouldn’t happen as a one-off “sit down talk”.
+By regularly talking about RSHE topics at home you will help to take away some of the stigma by making it part of the everyday.
 You’ll also help your teen understand the differences between what they may see online versus what they experience in real-life:- in some cases the contrast can be extreme.

 Mother daughter sitting on sofa looking at mobile phone and talking